-The committee consists of the CUO, Underwriting Governance and Performance Manager, Chief Claims Officer, Chief Operating Officer.
-The lead underwriters for the core lines of business are regular attendees along with the Pricing Actuary, Underwriting Governance Assistant and Head of Financial Planning & Analysis.
+The committee consists of four members: the CUO, Underwriting Performance and Governance Manager, COCO and CFO.
+The lead underwriters for the core lines of business are regular attendees.

 B.1.2.3.4 Investment and Capital Management Committee

 The key responsibilities and duties of the committee are to: